FIVE WELLBEING AWARENESS TIPS FOR MEN TO CONSIDER

 KNOW THE EARLY WARNING SIGNS

-Recognizing possible warning signs of serious illnesses such cancer and taking prompt action can lead to early diagnosis and much better prospects of full recovery.
-If you identify any of the below symptoms, see your GP.
-Talk to your doctor if you notice anything unusual as it is always better to err on the side of caution.
+Recognizing possible warning signs of serious illnesses such as cancer and taking prompt action can lead to early diagnosis and much better prospects of full recovery.
+If you identify any of the symptoms below, see your GP.
+Talk to your doctor if you notice anything unusual, as it is always better to err on the side of caution.
 Early detection greatly increases the chances for successful treatment.

 • New lumps or growths on your skin

-• A mole that changes in shape, size or colour or bleeds in unusual circumstances.
+• A mole that changes in shape, size, or color or bleeds in unusual circumstances

-• An ongoing cough or hoarseness that last longer than three weeks.
+• An ongoing cough or hoarseness that lasts longer than three weeks

-• A change in bowel or bladder habits for no good (apparent) reason.
+• A change in bowel or bladder habits for no apparent reason

-• Blood anywhere it normally should not be – in urine, bowel motions, or from spitting.
+• Blood where it normally shouldn't be – in urine, bowel movements, or from spitting

 Know your family history